Back

 *Posttraumatic Stress OR Posttraumatic Stress Telehealth Focus

-Dr. Leiting is a CPT Regional Trainer, so is able to offer an option in CPT training with formal consultation.
+Dr. Leiting is a CPT Regional Trainer, and we are able to offer an option in CPT certification training with formal consultation.
 We encourage and support completion; however, it is not mandatory for those who participate in the CPT training or Posttraumatic Stress rotation.

 *Administration